At a glance

 On the other hand, you might run a capital-intensive company with lots of expensive equipment, huge stores of inventory, a full-time payroll, generous office space, and a team of highly trained (and well compensated) support professionals.

 If your business is on the lean side, this card is definitely fine for you.
-If your operation is larger, you’d be better served by a more powerful business credit card, such as the no-limit charge cards offered by American Express OPEN.
-The Plum Card from American Express OPEN is a great choice and offers impressive payment flexibility to boot.
+If your operation is larger, you’d be better served by a more powerful business credit card, such as the no-limit business cards offered by American Express.
+For example, the Plum Card from American Express is a great choice and offers impressive payment flexibility to boot.
 Or, look into Union Bank’s commercial credit options, which are meant for firms with revenues north of $1 million.